TRT 101: Your Essential Guide to Testosterone Replacement Therapy

 Testosterone Level Testing: How It’s Measured

-• Total Testosterone: Measures the total amount of testosterone in your blood.
+- Total Testosterone: This test evaluates the overall amount of testosterone present in your bloodstream, including bound and free testosterone.

-• Free Testosterone: Measures the testosterone that is not bound to proteins and is freely available to your tissues.
+- Free Testosterone: This measures testosterone that is not bound to proteins, making it readily available for your body to use.

 TRT Delivery Methods